Buying guide: Computer for DJing – by a DJ & computer specialist

 What I like about Apple is that things are easy to operate.

-Because that is a big issue with Apple.
+Because that is often a big issue with Apple.

 So, it is up to your personal preference what you like.